MRCIEU/gwas-vcf-specification/README.md

 - the **header** describes the harmonisation and the study/studies in the file.
 - each row of the **body** contains information about a variant
   - variant information (e.g. chromosome, id, position, alleles, annotations) are represented in the first few columns
-  - the **sample** section is used to store GWAS summary data.
-Each sample column represents one study
+  - the **sample** section (which would normally represent the genotype information of one column per individual) is used to store GWAS summary data.
+Each sample column represents one study.

 ###### 1.1.1 Header